Skip to main content

 The steroidogenic cascade, which converts cholesterol into pregnenolone and subsequently into DHEA, cortisol, testosterone, and estrogens, is heavily dependent on mitochondrial function.
 Therefore, systemic mitochondrial dysfunction, a hallmark of aging, can act as a significant constraint on hormonal output.

 Dehydroepiandrosterone-sulfate (DHEA-S) serves as a compelling biomarker in this context.
 As the most abundant circulating steroid hormone, its profound age-related decline is one of the most reliable markers of endocrine aging.
-While is a precursor to sex steroids, its own biological significance is extensive.
+While DHEA-S is a precursor to sex steroids, its own biological significance is extensive.

 It possesses neuroprotective, anti-inflammatory, and insulin-sensitizing properties.
 Low levels of DHEA-S are strongly associated with increased all-cause and cardiovascular mortality.
 From a systems perspective, the decline in DHEA-S can be interpreted as a consequence of the age-related decline in the adrenal zona reticularis, but also as an indicator of waning mitochondrial capacity and a systemic shift away from anabolic, pro-vitality signaling.